SandyRodger/capstone/W1_D4_functional_system_design_&_caches_CDN/caching_reading.md

 ### Cache invalidation strategies
 - write through cache : write to cache and DB simultaneously. total consistency and protection from crashes.
 Higher latency for writes.
+  - over-write
+- write around cache : write directly to storage bypassing the cache
+  - so cache record gets deleted? (implied)
+  - This is the exception becasue we aren't saving to the cache
-- write around cache : write directly to storage bypassing the cache write back cache : data is only written to the cache.
-Data is only written to permanent storage under certain conditions write behind cache: similar to above, but data is written to permanent storage at specified intervals.
+- write back cache : data is only written to the cache.
+Data is only written to permanent storage under certain conditions
+  - update the cache and then update the database when a X (like cache is full)
+- write behind cache: similar to above, but data is written to permanent storage at specified intervals.
+  - when you write data you're saying "I am going to invalidate anything on the cache relating to that data"
 ### Cache invalidations methods
 - purge: everything related to a URL
-- refresh: always retrieves from origin server and refreshes the cahce.
+- refresh: always retrieves from origin server and refreshes the cache.
 - ban: any cached content matching the criteria is removed
 - time-to-live: after some time the data is removed
 - stale-while-revalidate: "Well here's what I got, let me just check it's the latest one"